So47/So47/README.md

 Software Engineer
 -----------------

-I have 5+ years of proven professional experience in software development.
-3.5 years with JavaScript stack (node js, Vue js).
-My strengths lie in Node.js, Python and PHP.
+I have 7+ years of proven professional experience in software development.
+Experience with JavaScript stack (Node.js, Vue.js).
+My strengths lie in Node.js, Python, and PHP.
 Self-managed, keen on self-development, keeping an eye on top-notch technologies, and always eager to get new knowledge and experience.
-Open to learning new skills and improving the old ones.
+Open to learning new skills and improving old ones.
 Responsible, proactive, and reliable team player; with a problem-solving mindset and a 'can-do' and 'we can do better' attitude.
+I am currently learning Machine learning "PYTORCH".
+I have an interest in medical-related algorithms using AI.

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [sondoselghobashy@gmail.com](mailto:sondoselghobashy@gmail.com)
-* 🧠  I'm learning Machine Learning, Data Structures & Algorithms
+* 🧠  I'm learning Machine Learning, Pytorch
 * 🤝  I'm open to collaborating on Meaningful and interesting projects

 ### Skills